cosm1c/health-mesh/README.md

 Health-Mesh
 ===========

-A simple example of displaying a network of nodes in a digraph with health.
+An example of displaying a network of nodes in a digraph with health.

-*NOTE*: If IntelliJ has compile errors such as

-    [...] is already defined as object [...] then set Intellij's Scala Compiler "Incrementality type" to SBT (caused by generated Java code).

 Tech Stack:
 * [Akka HTTP](http://doc.akka.io/docs/akka-http/current/scala.html) (Scala 2.12)